bnossum/midgetv/README.md

    utility [`midgetv_bin2ebr`](work/util/midgetv_bin2ebr.c) is part of the API.

-### Todo
+### Future plans

-- Cleanup on code
-- Better documentation
+- Bootloader program (nearly there)
 - Write and test exhaustive CSR code, just now only a minimum exists
-- Bootloader program
 - Test on external interrupts
 - Test on nested interrupts/exceptions
+- Cleanup on code
+- Better documentation
 - Better linker scripts
 - Proper `crt0.S`
 - Table that show clockcycles used per instruction